Dosage Form: injection

 Calcitriol Injection should not be given to patients with hypercalcemia or evidence of vitamin D toxicity.

-Since calcitriol is the most potent metabolite of vitamin D available, vitamin D and its derivatives should be withheld during treatment.
+Since calcitriol is the most potent metabolite of vitamin D available, prescription-based doses of vitamin D and its derivatives should be withheld or used with caution during treatment to avoid the risk of hypercalcemia.

-A non-aluminum phosphate-binding compound should be used to control serum phosphorus levels in patients undergoing dialysis.
+A non-aluminum phosphate-binding compound should be used to control serum phosphorous levels in patients undergoing dialysis.

 Overdosage of any form of vitamin D is dangerous (see also OVERDOSAGE).
 Progressive hypercalcemia due to overdosage of vitamin D and its metabolites may be so severe as to require emergency attention.
-Chronic hypercalcemia can lead to generalized vascular calcification, nephrocalcinosis and other soft-tissue calcification.
-The serum calcium times phosphate (Ca x P) product should not be allowed to exceed 70.
+Chronic hypercalcemia can lead to generalized vascular calcification, nephrocalcinosis and other soft tissue calcification.
+The serum calcium times phosphate (Ca x P) product should not be allowed to exceed 70 mg2/dL2.
 Radiographic evaluation of suspect anatomical regions may be useful in the early detection of this condition.

 Excessive dosage of Calcitriol Injection induces hypercalcemia and in some instances hypercalciuria; therefore, early in treatment during dosage adjustment, serum calcium and phosphorus should be determined at least twice weekly.
 Should hypercalcemia develop, the drug should be discontinued immediately.